-Training providers seeking accreditation only for the provision of a recertification programme only need to meet Standard 1: The context of training and education, Standard 2: The outcomes of specialist training and education and Standard 9: Recertification, further development and remediation.
+Training providers seeking accreditation only for the provision of a recertification programme only need to meet Standard 1: The context of training and education and Standard 9: Recertification, further development and remediation.

-Where the training provider seeking accreditation has delegated provision of the recertification programme, they must provide evidence that the delegated provider meets all of the recertification standards in Standard 9.1.
+Where the training provider seeking accreditation has delegated provision of the recertification programme, they must provide evidence that the delegated provider meets all the recertification standards in Standard 9.1.